arttuka/reagent-material-ui/example/README.md

 #### Clojure CLI + NPM deps

-Uncomment the dependency exclusions in `project.clj` for `arttuka/reagent-material-ui`, then
+Uncomment the dependency exclusion in `deps.edn` for `arttuka/reagent-material-ui` and comment out the CLJSJS dependencies, then

     npm install
     clj -M:run-npm